 Yeah, I was kind of worried not knowing what to expect.
 The restaurant was quite posh.
 It is certainly one of the more fancier hot pot restaurants I had been to.
 Everything is sparkling clean.
 It looked like an expensive setting.

 The menu was exciting.
 It was unlike the small 1-2 pager menu we have in Vancouver.
-It is like … More on following page.
-Click here to continue reading
+It is like … Continue reading

 Lorna is gracious to show me how to make this Braised Beef Rib Fingers with Daikon.
 Lorna got a pack of “chek lup guat” (in Cantonese) from the meat store on Leslie Road.
 The “chek lup quat” does not have bones in it despite the name.
 It is packed in strips.
 The 3 pounds of “chek lup guat” costs only slightly over $12.
 I found out later that it’s called beef rib fingers from the packaging in T&T.